A Call For Climate Action

 Mitigating the climate crisis requires us to address a number of issues simultaneously.
 Indeed, the factors exacerbating the climate emergency are as complex as the crisis itself.
 They involve politics, business, sociology, psychology, human rights, environmental justice, international relations, etc. There’s definitely a lot going on.

 Juggling The Burden

-Acknowledging that can then help guide us towards implementing a sustainability strategy.
+Acknowledging that can then help guide us toward implementing a sustainability strategy.
 To that effect, I’ve put together these 5 Climate Actions.
 It’s meant to serve as a guiding path for navigating this complex undertaking.

 1. Elect Politicians Who Understand & Support Science

 It’s evident that we need political leaders who at the very least support science.
-Ideally they will be able to understand the science, but realistically speaking, simply acknowledging scientific consensus & expertise would be enough.
+Ideally, they will be able to understand the science, but realistically speaking, simply acknowledging scientific consensus & expertise would be enough.

 Our leaders need not be climate experts or atmospheric scientists in order to enact policies that protect our very life support systems.
 When it comes to climate action, I’m convinced this has to be one of the first.
 We need to vote for politicians that respect science, and hold them accountable when they do not.
 We shouldn’t be afraid to get political.
 In fact, it’s absolutely necessary.